Myanmar president is sued in U.S. over alleged abuses of Rohingya Muslims

 Myanmar’s government spokesman was not immediately available for comment, and did not respond to emailed requests.

-The civil lawsuit was filed by Burma Task Force, a group of 19 Muslim organisations, and the Rohingya man Hitay Lwin Oo.
+The civil lawsuit was filed by Burma Task Force, a group of 19 Muslim organizations, and the Rohingya man Hitay Lwin Oo.

 It seeks compensatory and punitive damages for alleged violations of the Alien Tort Statute (ATS), a U.S. law often invoked in lawsuits alleging human rights abuses.